About the degree programme

 What you will study

-The degree covers:
+This degree also covers:

-• data science, programming, and computing skills
+• laboratory analysis, data science, programming, and computing skills

 You will develop the skills needed to address important challenges, including:

-• How can we reduce the effects of environmental pollution?
+• how can we reduce the effects of environmental pollution

 Your programme begins with a broad foundation in topics across Earth sciences and the environment.
 You will: